-As of the date of this annual report, we have made long-term loans in an aggregate principal amount of RMB278.1 million (US\$44.6 million) to the nominee shareholders of our consolidated affiliated entities.
-We extended these loans to enable the nominee shareholders to fund the initial capitalization of these entities and subsequent increases in its registered capital.
+As of the date of this annual report, we have made long-term loans in an aggregate principal amount of RMB935.1 million (US\$154.5 million) to the nominee shareholders of our consolidated affiliated entities.
+We extended these loans to enable the nominee shareholders to fund the capitalization of these entities.
 As of the date of this annual report, all of the registered capital of our consolidated affiliated entities in China has been fully funded.
 We may in the future provide additional loans to the nominee shareholders of our consolidated affiliated entities in China in connection with any increase in their capitalization to the extent necessary and permissible under applicable law.
 Our ability to ultimately collect these loans will depend on the profitability of these consolidated affiliated entities and their operational needs, which are uncertain.